DUKE POWERS PLAN TO USE BOMB-PLUTONIUM FUEL

 with the U.S. Nuclear Regulatory Commission (NRC) staff, Duke technical representatives

 claimed they had never heard of this problem.
-The PFPF plant was based upon technology from Cogema, the
+The PFPF plant was based upon technology from Cogema, the same

-for Dukes reactors.
-Duke
+Dukes reactors.
+Duke could therefore

 MOX fuel has never been used commercially in the United States and is now generating